jedisct1/libsodium-doc/helpers/README.md

 If `b64_end` is not `NULL`, it will be set to the address of the first byte after the last valid parsed character.

+Base64 encodes 3 bytes as 4 characters, so the result of decoding a `b64_len` string will always be at most `b64_len / 4 * 3` bytes long.

 The function returns `0` on success.

 It returns `-1` if more than `bin_maxlen` bytes would be required to store the parsed string,